yadumohan/FOSS-LAB/Experiment_1.md

   ### 1.6 Result
-#####  Several basic linux commands and the direcotry structure of linux were studied
+#####  Several basic linux commands and the directory structure of linux were studied